 Net Gaming Revenue.
 Distributions of net gaming revenue to the Tribal Government shall be made monthly, no later than twenty days after the end of each month.

-Interim Oversight Task Force—Creation, Composition, Qualifications.
+Oversight Task Force—Composition, Qualifications.

-Creation of the Interim Oversight Task Force.
-The Tribal Council may, but is not required to, appoint an Interim Oversight Task Force for the Gaming Enterprise(s), to act as a subordinate organization of the Tribe in overseeing the Tribe’s Gaming Enterprise(s), subject to the following conditions:
+Oversight Task Force Generally.
+The Oversight Task Force is a subordinate organization of the Tribe responsible for overseeing the Tribe’s Gaming Enterprise(s), subject to the following conditions:

-The Interim Oversight Task Force and its Members shall be subject to the Constitution, laws, and resolutions of the Tribe, including the legislative authority of the Tribal Council to enact laws and resolutions and the executive authority of the Ogema to carry out the laws and resolutions enacted by the Tribal Council.
+The Oversight Task Force and its Members shall be subject to the Constitution, laws, and resolutions of the Tribe, including the legislative authority of the Tribal Council to enact laws and resolutions and the executive authority of the Ogema to carry out the laws and resolutions enacted by the Tribal Council.

-The Interim Oversight Task Force and its Members shall be subject to all federal laws, or any laws promulgated pursuant to federal law, including but not limited to the Indian Gaming Regulatory Act, the Tribal-State Gaming Compact, the Gaming Ordinance of the Tribe, and all applicable laws, regulations, internal operating procedures and minimum internal control standards.
+The Oversight Task Force and its Members shall be subject to all federal laws, or any laws promulgated pursuant to federal law, including but not limited to the Indian Gaming Regulatory Act, the Tribal-State Gaming Compact, the Gaming Ordinance of the Tribe, and all applicable laws, regulations, internal operating procedures and minimum internal control standards.

-The Members of the Interim Oversight Task Force shall take an oath of office given by a member of the Judiciary of the Little River Band Tribal Court, and shall file a signed confidentiality statement with the Tribal Council Recorder.
+The Members of the Oversight Task Force shall take an oath of office given by a member of the Judiciary of the Little River Band Tribal Court, and shall file a signed confidentiality statement with the Tribal Council Recorder.

-Composition of the Interim Oversight Task Force.
-If the Tribal Council decides to appoint an Interim Oversight Task Force, the Interim Oversight Task Force shall be comprised of seven (7) Members seated as follows:
+Composition of the Oversight Task Force.
+The Oversight Task Force shall be comprised of seven (7) Members seated as follows:

 Elected Officials.
-Three (3) Members of the Interim Oversight Task Force shall be Elected Officials of the Tribe, specifically either the Ogema or a Member of Tribal Council.
+Three (3) Members of the Oversight Task Force shall be Elected Officials of the Tribe, specifically either the Ogema or a Member of Tribal Council.

-One (1) Member of the Interim Oversight Task Force may be the Tribal Ogema.
+One (1) Member of the Oversight Task Force may be the Tribal Ogema.
 In the event that the Ogema declines to sit as a Member of the Board, then he or she shall appoint an enrolled member of the Tribe who meets the qualifications of Section 9.03 of this Ordinance to sit in his or her place.
 Any appointment made under this subsection shall be approved by the Tribal Council and shall have no effect on subsection 9.02(a)(2) below.

-Two (2) Members of the Interim Oversight Task Force shall be sitting members of the Tribal Council, appointed by the Ogema and approved by the Tribal Council.
+Two (2) Members of the Oversight Task Force shall be sitting members of the Tribal Council, appointed by the Ogema and approved by the Tribal Council.

 At-Large Members.
-Four (4) Members of the Interim Oversight Task Force shall be at large, and shall be appointed by the Ogema and approved by the Tribal Council.
+Four (4) Members of the Oversight Task Force shall be at large, and shall be appointed by the Ogema and approved by the Tribal Council.
 At-Large Members need not be enrolled members of the Tribe.
 The Ogema and Tribal Council shall ensure that every effort is made to appoint and approve individuals who possess relevant experience in the fields of business, finance, and/or the hospitality industry, with a particular emphasis on gaming facility experience

 Officers; Chairperson; Vice-Chairperson.